What is hypoglycemia?

 Hypoglycemia is the condition of having a glucose (blood sugar) level that is too low to effectively fuel the body's blood cells.
 Glucose is the main source of fuel for the body.
-The good range of blood sugar is approximately 70 to 150 mg/dl (milligrams of glucose per deciliter of blood).
-Blood sugar levels under 70 are too low and are considered unhealthy.
+The normal range of blood sugar is approximately 60 to 120 mg/dl (milligrams of glucose per deciliter of blood).
+When the level is below 45 mg/dl, a serious condition is suspected.

 Hypoglycemia may be a condition by itself, or may be a complication of diabetes or other disorders.
 It is most often seen as a complication of diabetes, which is sometimes referred to as insulin reaction.